Making Test Data Management (TDM) Easier With Data Simulation

-Parasoft’s test data management technology is augmented by service virtualization, where constrained back-end dependencies can be simulated to unblock testing activities.
+Parasoft’s virtual test data management technology is augmented by service virtualization, where constrained back-end dependencies can be simulated to unblock testing activities.
 A good example would be replacing a reliance on a shared physical database by swapping it with a virtualized database that simulates the JDBC/SQL transactions, allowing for parallel and independent testing that would otherwise conﬂict.
 Parasoft’s test data management engine extends the power of service virtualization by allowing testers to generate, subset, mask, and create individual customized test data for their needs.

-By replacing shared dependencies such as databases, service virtualization removes the needs for the infrastructure and complexity required to host the database environment.
+By replacing shared dependencies such as databases, service virtualization removes the need for the infrastructure and complexity required to host the database environment.
 In turn, this means isolated test suites and the ability to cover extreme and corner cases.
-Although the virtualized dependencies are not the “real thing,” stateful actions, such as insert and update operation on a database, can be modeled within the virtual asset.
+Although the virtualized dependencies are not the “real thing,” stateful actions, such as insert and update operations on a database, can be modeled within the virtual asset.
 See this conceptually below:

 A few other benefits to this approach include:

 Testing on the physical database will still be necessary but only required towards the end of the software delivery process when the whole system is available.
-This approach to test data doesn’t eliminate the need for testing against the real database entirely, but reduces reliance on the database in the earlier stages of the software development process to accelerate functional testing.
+This approach to test data doesn’t eliminate the need for testing against the real database entirely but reduces reliance on the database in the earlier stages of the software development process to accelerate functional testing.